Traditional Savoyard Farcement Recipe

 Extra info

-This emblematic recipe is often prepared during major celebrations and family gatherings in Savoie.
-Farcement is a comforting dish that symbolizes conviviality and sharing.
+This emblematic recipe is often prepared on special occasions and family celebrations in Savoie.
+Farcement is a comforting dish symbolizing conviviality and sharing.

 Print